indrasen1/Publications/README.md

 <<<<<<< HEAD
 I am either listed as first author or co-first author with equal contributions on these publications and feel comfortable answering good faith queries related to them.
 I am incredibly grateful to my advisors, collaborators and colleagues on these projects.
 Feel free to send an email regarding any questions or comments: indrasen[at]berkeley[dot]edu
 =======
 I am either listed as first author or co-first author with equal contributions on these publications and feel comfortable answering good faith queries related to them.
 I am incredibly grateful to my advisors, collaborators and colleagues on these projects.
-Feel free to send an email regarding any queries: indrasen[at]berkeley[dot]edu
+Feel free to send an email regarding any questions or comments here: indrasen[at]berkeley[dot]edu
 >>>>>>> 2717d0c5147f75cc8c7aedc9caefadf4a923cc18